Brett Kavanaugh’s First and Highest Loyalty Is to the Right-Wing Machine

 Raising these kinds of questions is precisely what Ronan Farrow and Jane Mayer, who broke the Ramirez story Sunday night, were doing on Twitter just as Kavanaugh tried his best to spin on national television.
 “If such a thing had happened, it would’ve been the talk of campus,” Kavanaugh said of the Ramirez allegation.
 “The women I knew in college and the men I knew in college said that it’s inconceivable that I could’ve done such a thing.”
 To which Farrow, pointing to his own reporting, responded that the judge’s own roommate has gone on the record crediting Ramirez’s account while discrediting Kavanaugh’s judgment at the time.

 There was also Kavanaugh’s bizarre declaration, when pressed on yet more allegations that have surfaced since Ford went public, that he “did not have sexual intercourse or anything close to sexual intercourse in high school or for many years thereafter.”
-For a conservative, and one who went to Catholic school at that, copping to being a virgin during your high school and college years may be a badge of honor.
+For a conservative, and one who went to Catholic school at that, copping to being a virgin during your high-school and college years may be a badge of honor.
 But volunteering a vow of chastity for a national audience, when the main allegations didn’t involve penetration, proves absolutely nothing.
 If anything, it makes Kavanaugh ignorant about the realities of sexual violence and misconduct in this #MeToo moment.
 I expect Mazie Hirono will have a field day with this.

 To her credit, MacCallum wasn’t all softballs and did ask probing, probative questions.
 Kavanaugh didn’t give her much, sticking to a tight script of denials, calls for a fair process, and his history of respect for women.
 And other than brief remarks on how hard this has been for their family, his wife Ashley also didn’t have much to add the discussion.
 At one point, as Irin Carmon noted, her husband prevented her from answering whether the FBI should get involved — he cut her off and answered for her, all but implying that fairness and due process don’t include giving your version of events to disinterested federal investigators.

-Perhaps my favorite back-and-forth between MacCallum and Kavanaugh, who up to this point has been on the defensive and has hardly expressed any humility through this ordeal, was when the interviewer tried to extract a concession from the interviewee on the provenance of the allegations.
+Perhaps my favorite back-and-forth between MacCallum and Kavanaugh, who up to this point has been on the defensive and has hardly expressed any humility throughout this ordeal, was when the interviewer tried to extract a concession from the interviewee on the provenance of the allegations.
 Could Kavanaugh go on the record and channel the president in insisting that his trials are nothing but a partisan witch hunt?

 MacCALLUM: Where’s all this coming from?